 So what we call a good Diet?

 The food you put into your body is the foundation for a good health.
-Centuries ago, the earliest health practitioners across the world imparted the benefits of using food as medicine to heal the body and with myriads of researches, it is clearly evident that food plays a major role in our health and how you feel on the day to day basis.
-Ayurveda believes that any illness comes from inadequate nutrition and that one should take medical precaution, bad eating habits and that if people were to learn well eating habits, then optimum health would be restored.
+Centuries ago, the earliest expert instructor and health practitioners across the world imparted the benefits of using food as medicine to heal the body and with myriads of researches, it is clearly evident that food plays a major role in our health and how you feel on the day to day basis.
+Ayurveda believes that any illness comes from inadequate nutrition, bad eating habits and that if people were to learn well eating habits, then optimum health would be restored.
 Even before doctors and any system of medicines took birth, wise tribal elders would search out healing herbs and plants for their community and food would be applied prescriptively to bring healing.
 Slowly through the years we have moved away from the healing power of nature and towards prescribing packaged synthetic drugs and artificial remedies to deal with illness.

 “When diet is wrong, medicine is of no use.